National Bank Holdings (NBHC)

 5. Sales Growth

 Two primary revenue streams drive bank earnings.
 While net interest income, which is earned by charging higher rates on loans than paid on deposits, forms the foundation, fee-based services across banking, credit, wealth management, and trading operations provide additional income.
-Luckily, National Bank Holdings’s revenue grew at a decent 5.6% compounded annual growth rate over the last five years.
-Its growth was slightly above the average banking company and shows its offerings resonate with customers.
+Unfortunately, National Bank Holdings’s 4.4% annualized revenue growth over the last five years was sluggish.
+This was below our standard for the banking sector and is a rough starting point for our analysis.

 6. Efficiency Ratio

-National Bank Holdings’s efficiency ratio came in at 57.3% this quarter, beating analysts’ expectations by 158 basis points (100 basis points = 1 percentage point).
-This result was in line with the same quarter last year.
+In Q4, National Bank Holdings’s efficiency ratio was 70.6%, falling short of analysts’ expectations by 985 basis points (100 basis points = 1 percentage point).

-For the next 12 months, Wall Street expects National Bank Holdings to maintain its trailing one-year ratio with a projection of 58.1%.
+For the next 12 months, Wall Street expects National Bank Holdings to rein in some of its expenses as it anticipates an efficiency ratio of 58.2%.

 7. Earnings Per Share